davidpengucf/RAIN/README.md

 ### Citation

-If you find this code useful for your research, please cite our papers
+If you find this code useful for your research, please cite our paper

 ```
 @inproceedings{Peng2022RAINRO,